Where we work

 Pagoda

 Shwe Myintsu Pagoda is an important cultural and religious focal point for many thousands of pilgrims.
-During the annual pagoda festival, up to 100,000 people visit Lake Indawgyi and the floating Shwe Myintsu Pagoda.
+During the annual pagoda festival, up to 100,000 people visit Indawgyi Lake and the floating Shwe Myintsu Pagoda.

 Projects

-CfN in the Indawgyi Lake Biosphere Reserve
+CfN in the Biosphere Reserve Indawgyi Lake

 Indawgyi Wetland Education Center